- | - | Mentzer's Reply | - | - |

 Judges must ponder this question when

-designing their tournaments and the scenarios to be used therein; players must
+their tournaments] and the scenarios to be used therein; players must

 consider it in deciding whether enrolling